 Here are three ways you can conduct your survey.

 1) Send out a questionnaire to your list asking questions and review the email replies

-2) Self-hosted survey – There are a number of WordPress plugins that you can use.
+2) Self-hosted survey – There are many WordPress plugins that you can use.

 If you don’t have a list, there are several other ways to conduct a survey.